Git Quick Start Guide

 4

-// ${branch} defaults to master (main branch) but can be modified (not recommended). -f forces submission while ignoring conflicts.
+// ${branch} defaults to master (the main branch) but can also be modified (not recommended). -f means to ignore conflicts and force the push.

 $ git push ${remote_repo_name} ${branch}

-// Pull updates from the remote repository, parameters same as above
+// Pull updates from the remote repository, the parameters are the same as above

 $ git pull ${remote_repo_name} ${branch}